Defamation (Model Provisions) and Other Legislation Amendment Bill 2021

 2.38 pmMr MADDENSupports

-Supported the bill's key reforms including the serious harm threshold, concerns notice requirement, public interest defence and academic peer review defence.
+Supported the bill, outlining the key reforms including the serious harm threshold, public interest defence, and peer review defence for academics and scientists.

 12.46 pmMrs GILBERTSupports